ConorWilliams/libfork/docs/api/core/task.md

 - [worker_context](./concepts.md#worker-contexts)

 The return type for all coroutines/async-functions in libfork.
 This type exists so that users can mark their functions as coroutines.
-Other than it's typedefs it has no public interface.
+Other than its typedefs it has no public interface.

 !!! warning